BitTorrent-New Price Reaches $0.0000 on Exchanges (BTT)

 About BitTorrent-New

-BitTorrent-New (CRYPTO:BTT) is a distributed proof-of-stake (dPOS) token that uses the TRC-10 hashing algorithm.
-Its genesis date was January 28th, 2019.
+BitTorrent-New (BTT) is a distributed proof-of-stake (dPOS) token that uses the TRC-10 hashing algorithm.
+It was first traded on January 28th, 2019.
 BitTorrent-New’s total supply is 990,000,000,000,000 tokens and its circulating supply is 968,246,428,571,000 tokens.
+The Reddit community for BitTorrent-New is https://reddit.com/r/bittorrenttoken and the currency’s Github account can be viewed here.
+The official message board for BitTorrent-New is blog.bittorrent.com.
+BitTorrent-New’s official website is bt.io.
 BitTorrent-New’s official Twitter account is @bittorrent.
-BitTorrent-New’s official website is bt.io.
-The official message board for BitTorrent-New is blog.bittorrent.com.
-The Reddit community for BitTorrent-New is https://reddit.com/r/bittorrenttoken and the currency’s Github account can be viewed here.

 BitTorrent-New Token Trading

-It is usually not presently possible to buy alternative cryptocurrencies such as BitTorrent-New directly using US dollars.
-Investors seeking to trade BitTorrent-New should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, GDAX or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy BitTorrent-New using one of the aforementioned exchanges.
+It is usually not possible to buy alternative cryptocurrencies such as BitTorrent-New directly using U.S. dollars.
+Investors seeking to trade BitTorrent-New should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Coinbase or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy BitTorrent-New using one of the aforementioned exchanges.

 Receive News & Updates for BitTorrent-New Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for BitTorrent-New and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.